 7 Ways Real Estate Agents Can Get More Quality Referrals

 Referrals hold serious value for real estate agents.
-In fact, for some agents, referrals might even be their bread and butter — the main way they attract, find, and close business.
+In fact, for some agents, client referrals might even be their bread and butter — the main way they attract, find, and close business.

 1. Partner up.